Read on for a tasty gluten-free chicken wings recipe featuring almond meal and seasoning.

 You will find both almond flour and almond meal in the store.
 Almond meal is made from unpeeled almonds and contains some skin.
 Blanched almonds are used to make almond flour.
 I’ve made this recipe with both meal and flour.
 I have found the consistency is the same with each.

-Ingredients Found in Gluten-Free Chicken Wings
+Ingredients in these Gluten-Free Chicken Wings

 You’ll love how easy this recipe is to make.
 It contains just 6 ingredients: